Just a bit about how I raise the adorable moyen poodle puppies!

 4 weeks to 8-10 weeks

 After they have started on solid foods (about 4 weeks old), they are moved from the whelping box to a bigger area (about 12′ by 8′) in the main area of the house where they continue to learn housebreaking and start building their confidence (as above).
 Weather permitting, I also start to take them outside for potty breaks so they learn to toilet outdoors.
 They learn the joys of the outdoors and they get used to the sounds that accompany it: wind, birds, airplanes, the occasional siren, etc. They always have various things to play on and with that are meant to build confidence and produce a puppy who isn’t easily frightened of new and different things.
-Their space inside is set up to use their natural instincts to housebreak.
+They are exposed to things all different flooring, learn to walk over a wobble board, and conquer obstacles.
+(Puppy Culture is used to raise all of my litters – creating a wonderfully sound and confident puppy.)
+Their space is set up to use their natural instincts to housebreak.
 Sleep, play, and potty areas are all in separate areas.
-They learn very quickly to go away from where they eat, sleep, and play to do their business.
+They learn very quickly to go away from where they eat and sleep to do their business.
 This helps you tremendously with housebreaking.
 As to potty area, they primarily go in pellet boxes but they are also always exposed to grass so that they learn to potty on the surface that the huge majority of people will expect their pups to go on.

 When the pups move into the big pen around 4 weeks, they are given an “adventure box” to play with when supervised.
 An adventure box is made from PVC pipe and has various safe things hanging from all four sides.
 As the pups play in, around, and through it, it builds confidence by getting them used to swinging things; noisy, clanging things; and general chaos around them in a fun way.